hollox/wh-documentation/README.md

 | harmful | Hateful message not tolerated in a discussion
 | useless | Message without any value that make the discussion confusing

-### Customers

-A person that may represent an organization that require attention to an issue.

-### Employees

-A person that work for World Hoster or a partner that is trying to resolve the customer ticket.

-### Managers

-A person that manage the employee and validate the quality of the ticket process.

 ### Users

 An identity to access the system.